 Learning to DJ: Your Guide to DJ Software

-As part of your journey learning to DJ and into the music industry, you will need to become familiar with the different DJ software options out there, the benefits of each one and how to use them.
+As part of your journey into the DJ world and the music industry, you will need to become familiar with different types of DJ gear, including software.
+There are a number of different DJ software options out there with each one showcasing unique benefits and different features.

-There are many online courses and videos that offer crash courses in DJ software and how to use the different interfaces.
+There are many online workshops and videos that offer crash courses in DJ software and how to use the different interfaces, as well as digital DJing techniques.
 While some of the courses on offer are free, others are not.

 DJ Software: An Introduction